bridgecrewio/checkov/docs/4.Integrations/OpenAI.md

 By bridgecrew.io | version: 2.3.128

-WARNING: About to request 5 enhanced guidelines within the next 10s.
+WARNING: About to request 5 enhanced guidelines and it may take up to 15s.
-Found in total 10 failed checks.
-To add enhanced guidelines to all of them, please adjust the env var 'CKV_OPENAI_MAX_FINDINGS' accordingly or set 0 to enhance all.
+Found 100 failed checks and will provide enhanced guidelines for 5.
+To add enhanced guidelines for more findings, please adjust the env var 'CKV_OPENAI_MAX_FINDINGS' accordingly or set 0 to enhance all.

 terraform scan results: